priscilla-chk/top_k_ms/README.md

 # Installation

-topk_classification can be installed directly from pip:
+topk_classification can be installed directly from pip/pip3:

   * pip install topk_classification